GianlucaRub/GianlucaRub/README.md

 ## Hi there 👋

 I'm Gianluca Ruberto and I'm student of the double degree program in Data Science offered by EIT Digital.
-I'm currently attending lessons in Politecnico di Milano and the next semester I will study at KTH.
+I completed my first year at Politecnico di Milano and I'm currently attending lessons at KTH Royal Institute of Technology.
 I am very intrested in Data Science and Big Data topics.

 :mortar_board: **Education:**
 - Master of Science student in Data Science, Innovation and Entrepreneurship at `EIT Digital`